Femtoscopic correlation functions for general partial waves: Application to the $\Lambda(1520)$ resonance: Formalism

 The $s$-wave interaction of $K^-p$ and the corresponding dynamical parameters in coupled channels are taken from Ref.~\cite{Oset:2001cn}.
 The $d$-wave dynamical parameters $\gamma_{ij}$ ($i=1$, $3$ and $j=3$, $4$) in Eq.~(\ref{equ:Vd}) and the cutoff parameters $\Lambda$ in Eq.~(\ref{equ:dotG}) are treated as model parameters, and their values are determined by fitting them to the experimental data on the $K^- p$ correlation functions and $d$-wave interaction amplitude, which will be discussed below.
 For partial waves other than the $s$- and $d$-waves, we neglect any dynamic interactions and treat them as background contributions.

-Note that in the calculation of the $d$-wave scattering amplitude $t$ with Eq.~(\ref{equ:T_algebraical}), the total width of the $\Sigma(1385)$ resonance is taken into account to the loop function $\tilde{G}$ of Eq.~(\ref{equ:dotG}), since the mass threshold of $\pi\Sigma(1385)$ is close to the nominal mass of $\Lambda(1520)$.
-This treatment follows the methodology done in Ref.~\cite{Lu:2020ste,Xie:2007qt}:
+The loop function for stable particles is defined as in Eq.~(\ref{equ:dotG}).
+However, since the $\Sigma(1385)$ is an unstable resonance and the mass threshold of $\pi\Sigma(1385)$ is close to the nominal mass of $\Lambda(1520)$ state, we modify the $\pi \Sigma(1385)$ loop function including the effect of the width of $\Sigma(1385)$ by the spectral function of the $\Sigma(1385)$.
+This treatment follows the methodology as done in Refs.~\cite{Lu:2020ste,Xie:2007qt}:

 with